-As noted, Cape May Café serves all-you-care-to-eat buffets at breakfast in a lively, beach-themed restaurant, and it participates in the Disney Dining Plan.
+As noted, Cape May Café serves all-you-care-to-eat buffet cuisine in an airy oceanside atmosphere at Beach Club Resort.
+Minnie’s Beach Bash Character Breakfast participates in the Disney Dining Plan.
 It also accepts the Tables in Wonderland card for a 20% discount.
 Like most character breakfasts, it’s not a good value on the Disney Dining Plan, but it’s not a terrible value, either, especially with kids.

-We’ve visited Cape May Café a few times, most recently on our honeymoon when we stayed at Disney’s BoardWalk Resort.
-We first began dining here in 2007 out of necessity, because we wanted to do a character meal but couldn’t grab reservations anywhere else.
+We’ve visited Cape May Café a few times, including on our honeymoon when we stayed at Disney’s BoardWalk Resort.
+We first began dining here out of necessity, because we wanted to do a character meal but couldn’t grab reservations anywhere else.